Contact Us

 Anastasius, “the Drake Knight”

-Provenance: A plume from a knight’s helm
+Splinter: A plume from a knight’s helm

 Anastasius may be a knight of the realm, but he quite gentle at heart.
 He prefers quiet afternoons sitting by the pond with his stalwart mount, Guillermo, to fighting, but will readily take up his sword to defend his home and companions.